Professor Stephen Johnston

-Stephen Johnston is Professor of Breast Cancer Medicine and Consultant Medical Oncologist at The Royal Marsden NHS Foundation Trust and The Institute of Cancer Research, London.
+Stephen Johnston is the Head of Medical Oncology, Head of the Breast Unit, Professor of Breast Cancer Medicine and Consultant Medical Oncologist at The Royal Marsden NHS Foundation Trust and The Institute of Cancer Research, London.
 He was the first Director of the UK’s National Institute for Health Research (NIHR) Biomedical Research Centre at The Royal Marsden from 2007 to 2012, and is currently Clinical Director of the Breast, Lung and AOS Clinical Business Unit at The Royal Marsden.

 He graduated in 1983 from Trinity College at the Cambridge University, and in 1986 from the Medical School at the University of Newcastle-upon- Tyne.
 He trained in general medicine at St Bartholomew's Hospital and Hammersmith Hospital in London, and subsequently in medical oncology at The Royal Marsden.
 He gained his PhD from The Institute of Cancer Research at the University of London, and took up his current position as Consultant Medical Oncologist in the Breast Unit at The Royal Marsden in 1997.